 The staff, 80% of whom are from local Maasai communities, are friendly and welcoming.
 The appetising food is prepared by chefs trained by the owner's family using traditional North Italian recipes mixed with international and local favourites.
 Meals are generally communal with guests sharing their adventures and experiences, though private dining can be accommodated.

 Rooms: There are 8 tents, of which 4 are twins and 4 are doubles, plus 2 honeymoon or family tents.
 They are all en-suite, with hot and cold running water for the showers and twin basins, and flush toilets.
 Tents are spacious and can accommodate an extra bed for a child under 16, if needed.
 Windows are screened to keep out insects.
 The veranda has a table, 2 chairs and a hammock.
-The 2 honeymoon/family tents have a sitting room which can be converted into a 2nd bedroom if needed, and are sited at either end of the camp for extra privacy.
+The honeymoon / family tents have a sitting room which can be converted into a 2nd bedroom if needed, and are sited at either end of the camp for extra privacy.

 Activities: From Elephant Pepper Camp you can take game drives in specially adapted open 4x4 vehicles with 3 rows of seats.
 Drives are shared with other guests, unless a vehicle has been booked for exclusive use.
 The migration passes through between July and November each year.
-Evening game drives are also available, with red-light spotlights picking out nocturnal animals.
+Evening game drives are available, with red-light spotlights picking out nocturnal animals.
 You can also go for guided walks to gain a different perspective on your surroundings.
-You’ll be led by an experienced walking guide and accompanied by local Maasai.
-You will be welcome to visit local Maasai communities, many of which are homes to staff from the camp.
+You are led by an experienced walking guide and accompanied by local Maasai.
+You are welcome to visit local Maasai communities, many of which are homes to staff from the camp.
 The camp has very close links with these communities.
 Bush breakfasts and sundowners in specially chosen locations are both very much part of the safari experience at Elephant Pepper Camp.

-Facilities: The camp has a mess tent filled with comfy sofas and chairs and coffee tables.
-It’s the ideal place to rest, out of the heat of the sun, when not out exploring.
+Facilities: The camp has a mess tent filled with comfy sofas and chairs and coffee tables, with an honesty bar.
+This is the ideal place to rest, out of the heat of the sun, when not out exploring.
 There is croquet equipment and plenty of room for a game.
-There is a tented dining area usually used for candle-lit dinners, with many other meals being served in the open air.
+There is a separate tented dining area usually used for candle-lit dinners, with many other meals being served in the open air.
 There is a private game viewing deck by a waterhole.
 The camp has a small shop selling clothing, kikoys and wildlife books.

 Children: Children of all ages are welcome.
 They should be kept under supervision at all times, especially as this is not a fenced camp.
 It may therefore be unsuitable for very young children.
 Children's meals and babysitting can be arranged.